edinburgh-napier/set09121/labs/lab1/build_setup.md

 }
 ```

-This is the basic "Hello world" for SFML, we will use this to test everything is in-place an working.
+This is the basic "Hello world" for SFML, we will use this to test everything is in-place and working.

 ## Building code with CMake
 Now we need to create our development environment.

-If you were mad you could create makefile and do it like the 1990's hacker.
+If you were mad you could create makefiles and do it like a 1990's hacker.

-If you were naive you may want to open up visual studio, create a new project, and spend 2 hours digging thourgh build settings.
-2005 Called and it want is workflow back.
+If you were naive you may want to open up Visual Studio, create a new project, and spend 2 hours digging thourgh build settings.
+2005 called and it want is workflow back.

 While C++ doesn't have a standardized package and build system (i.e, Pythons's pip, Nodes's npm), we have something that's pretty close: **CMake**

-CMake allows you to write a **CMakelists.txt file**.
-In which you specify what your program is, where the source files are, and where any of it's needed dependencies are.
-From here Cmake will take that config fille and go and make you a perfect pre-setup visual studio solution.
-No need to touch configuration options in visual studio.
+CMake allows you to write a **CMakelists.txt** file.
+In this you specify what your program is, where the source files are, and where any of it's needed dependencies are.
+From here CMake will take that config file and make you a perfect already set up Visual Studio solution.
+No need to touch configuration options in Visual Studio, hooray!

-CMake has many more benefits,but what we care about is:
+CMake has many more benefits, but what we care about is:
 1. You only need to store CMakelists.txt files in your Repo, __**no huge VSsolutions.sln**__
 1. CMakelists.txt play nice with git, you can easily see and track changes
-1. CMake doesn't just build Visual Studio solutions, it can build Xcode, Clion, Eclipse, makefiles..etc, this is an important step into writing cross-platform code.
+1. CMake doesn't just build Visual Studio solutions, it can build Xcode, Clion, Eclipse, makefiles etc. This is an important step in writing cross-platform code.

-Cmake Downsides:
+CMake Downsides:
-1. It's yet another new scripting langauge to learn
+1. It's yet another new scripting language to learn

 ### Create the CMake script
-With a simple text editor, create a **CMakeLists.txt** file in the **root** folder, input the following code:
+With a simple text editor, create a **CMakeLists.txt** file in the **root** folder (not practical_1) and input the following code:

 ```CMake
 cmake_minimum_required(VERSION 3.11)